MoonPoet/xaprb-src/content/slides/qconsf-2018-devops-for-the-database/index.md

 ---
 class: img-right-full
-# Introduction/Agenda
+# Introduction

 ![Baron Schwartz](headshot.jpg)

+I've been focused on databases for about two decades, first as a developer, then a consultant, and now a startup founder.

+I've written several books (High Performance MySQL)... and created a lot of open source software, mostly focused around database monitoring, database operations, and database performance: innotop, Percona Toolkit, Percona Monitoring Plugins among others.

+???

+---
+class: roomy
+# Agenda

-* Overview of Database DevOps
+* Overview of database DevOps
-* How Companies Succeed
+* How companies succeed
-	* Tooling, Culture, Process, People
+	* Tooling, culture, process, people
-* How Companies Fail
+* How companies fail
-* Challenges to Database DevOps
+* Challenges to database DevOps
 * Resources, etc

 Slides are online at xaprb.com.